 - achieve economic well-being

-Please contact the Academy nurse if you would like to discuss your child’s condition and additional needs.
-The Medical Conditions Policy along with all other relevant policies are available on our Policies & Finance page (in the About Us menu above) and in the Downloads section at the bottom of this page.
+The Medical Conditions Policy along with all other relevant policies are available on our Academy Policies (in the About Us menu above left) and includes the following:

 Medication for Students

 Sometimes students may request or require pain relief (analgesics) at school e.g. Paracetamol or Ibuprofen.
 Generally, school staff will not give non-prescribed medication to pupils.
 This is because they may not know whether the pupil has taken a previous dose or whether the medication may interact with other medication being taken.
-If, however, the Academy Nurse does decide that the administration of pain relief will enable the student to remain at school there must be written or verbal consent from the parent.
+If, however, the medical room first aider decides that the administration of pain relief will enable the student to remain at school there must be written or verbal consent from the parent.

-In such cases a Parental Agreement Form (PAF1) (see Downloads below) should be completed and returned for the attention of the Academy Nurse.
+In such cases a Parental Agreement Form (PAF1) (see “Electronic Forms for Parents” below) should be completed and returned for the attention of “Medical Room First Aider”.
 Please ensure that the child has been given the stated medication without any adverse reaction in the past.
-In addition, it is essential that you are confident that the student is able to give accurate information to the nurse of any medications they have taken already on that day.
+In addition, it is essential that you are confident that the student is able to give accurate information to the first aider of any medications they have taken already on that day.
 You will always be informed on the same day, when such medication has been given either by details written in the planner or on an administration slip, if the student does not have their planner to hand.

 Some parents may decide that their child is responsible enough to carry their own pain relieving medication.
 In such instances, a child should carry a single dose of medication, for their own use in their school bags.
 Consideration should be given to the choice of analgesia.
 A child under 16 should never be given aspirin unless prescribed.
 If the student suffers from pain and regularly takes medication, medical advice should be sought.